AzureXuanVerse/abelfast/README.md

 Belfast is a private server reimplementation for the mobile game [Azur Lane](https://en.wikipedia.org/wiki/Azur_Lane), written in [Go](https://go.dev/) using [Iris](https://www.iris-go.com/) and [Gorm](https://gorm.io).
 It targets iOS and Android clients without requiring jailbreak or root access.

-# Production instance

-You can connect to a production instance of Belfast (EN region) by pointing `blhxusgate.yo-star.com` to `belfast-gateway-euw.molly.sh` (or `35.180.116.88`).

-Once your account is created (onboarding is skipped!) you can then [register your account](https://belfast-euw.molly.sh) to manage your resources, ships, skins, name, ...

-> [!WARNING]
-> Traffic is logged and stored for debugging purposes.
-Log off from your main account for security reasons.

-# 📊 Packet Progress

 ![Packet progress](https://cdn.molly.sh/belfast/implem.png)

 # 🌟 Features